-After some expansion the laboratory was taken over by technician P. Ferman at the end of the 19th century.
+The history of our laboratory leads us further on throughout the 19th century.
+After some expansion the laboratory was taken over by technician P. Ferman at the end of this century.
 The laboratory now also started examining rubber, paper, and fuels.
 Another laboratory – the ‘Bureau for Research of Sugar and other Substances’, Wijnhoff & van Gulpen, in addition to sugar also performed analyses on substances such as butter, margarines, oils, etc.

 Around 1900 this company took over the laboratory ‘Chemical Laboratory Dr. H.W.
 Salomonson.
 This company performed analyses on foodstuffs, metals and ores.
 Mr Salomonson remained in charge until 1925, after which Drs.
 W.H.
 Nagel took over.